spfrantz/fcra-india/README.md

 The `remove_watermarks` function requires one package in addition to those listed in `requirements.txt`: [`pdf-unstamper.jar`](https://github.com/hwding/pdf-unstamper/releases) by [hwding](https://github.com/hwding) should be placed in the same directory as `parse_fcra.py`.
 The parser is tested with version 0.2.3.

+This version requires the Linux/Unix package `pdfinfo` in order to verify the integrity of downloaded disclosures and to retry in the event the file is corrupt.

 ## Status

-The core routines for downloading (`download_fcra.py`) and parsing (`parse_fcra.py`) disclosures are working reliably.
+The core routines for downloading (`fcra_download.py`) and parsing (`parse_fcra.py`) disclosures are working reliably.
 Example data from West Bengal is included in the `disclosures` and `database` folders of the repository.

 ## TODO
 Issues to resolve before scraping the full database:
-* The downloader and parser need a way to reliably identify files that are new since their last runs and to insert only those disclosures into the database;
-* Currently the program downloads all disclosures in the MHA dataset, even null disclosures (with amount 0.00).
-Since there are many of these, it would be much more efficient to not download and parse them;
 * Better connection error handling;
 * Where `time.sleep()` is used to allow dynamic page elements to load, `implicitly_wait()` might be a better solution;
-* A very small proportion of PDFs arrive corrupted (around 1 in 500 on the last run).
-I can identify these using a simple shell script that calls `pdfinfo` and request them again but should build this process into the downloader or parser.
+* Improved logging.

 ## References